FattiMei/3wFormat/docs/3w_format_specification.md

   4. gcode

 ### header (version 5) [0 : 112]
-A byte structure if _112 bytes_ containing information about the file, like the signature and version.
+A byte structure containing information about the file, like the signature and version.

 | Offset | Size	| Type 		| Name			| Default value		|
 | ------ | ----	| ---- 		| ----			| -------------		|